KapilYadav-dev/Portfolio/README.md

 # Portfolio
-HTML CSS pure portfolio
+HTML CSS pure portfolio.
-Build with 0 % pre-knowledge of WebDev
+Build with 0 % pre-knowledge of WebDev.
-W3School used for references
+W3School used for references.
-Both Desktop and Mobile Responsive
+Both Desktop and Mobile Responsive.